magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/troubleshooting.md

 ## OAuth2

 Sometimes after configuring OAuth you can not see the button for logging in with OAuth provider.
-This happens when “Domain name” and “Redirect URI Template” contain faulty values, they need to be the same you use for accessing your ThingsBoard web page.
+This happens when “Domain name” and “Redirect URI Template” contain faulty values, they need to be the same you use for accessing your IoT Hub web page.

 Example: